Naturkosmetik

 + No synthetic pesticides or fertilizers

-It goes one step further in agriculture and processing than organic farming, with a focus on sustainability and quality of life.
+It goes one step further than organic farming in agriculture and processing, with a focus on sustainability and quality of life.

 5. Vegan Society

-Although the Vegan Society seal is not a specific natural cosmetics seal, it is commonly found in the natural cosmetics industry.
-It guarantees that the product does not contain any animal ingredients and that the company does not conduct animal testing.
+Although the Vegan Society seal isn't specifically for natural cosmetics, it's commonly found in the natural cosmetics industry.
+It guarantees that the product contains no animal-derived ingredients and that the company doesn't conduct animal testing.

 Vegan Societa guarantees: